 Theoretical research suggests there is no upper limit to protein intake to the point it is dangerous.
 However, the practical upper limit seems to be around 50% of calories.

-Growing children or active people tend to crave higher levels of protein to build and repair their muscles (i.e. 10-year-old Bailan Jones who is a growing young man with Type 1 who consumes 4.4g/kg LBM).
+Growing children or active people tend to crave higher levels of protein to build and repair their muscles (i.e. 10-year-old Bailan Jones, who is a growing young man with Type 1 who consumes 4.4g/kg LBM).

 If you’re obese and eat only lean protein, you will use body fat for fuel.

 If you are very lean and eat nothing but very lean protein, satiety will kick in and you will not have enough body fat to burn.
 This is dangerous.
-However, most people avoiding ‘excess protein’ tend to have plenty of body fat to use for fuel for a while before rabbit starvation would ensue.
+However, most people avoiding ‘excess protein’ tend to have plenty of body fat to use for fuel for a while before rabbit starvation ensues.

-If you’re not losing weight you should cut your protein and your carbs and eat fat to satiety
+If you’re not losing weight, you should cut your protein and your carbs and eat fat to satiety

-Medical weight loss clinics typically use a version of a protein-sparing modified fast which provides adequate protein to prevent loss of lean muscle mass while restricting carbohydrates and fat.
+Medical weight loss clinics typically use a version of a protein-sparing modified fast, which provides adequate protein to prevent loss of lean muscle mass while restricting carbohydrates and fat.